Matt Le Tissier: Post-retirement

-In 2011, Le Tissier accepted the position of Honorary President of Guernsey F.C.
+In 2011, Le Tissier accepted the position of Honorary President of Guernsey.

 In August 2016, Le Tissier and ex-Southampton teammate Francis Benali announced that they had gone into business as football agents.
 Speaking about their joint business venture, Le Tissier commented that their aim was to provide "guidance and support on every aspect of a footballer's career – on and off the field".
 Benali added: "We've got a real passion for football and are keen to impart our experience and knowledge to help players make the right decisions for their careers."
-He was a long-term panellist on Sky Sports show Soccer Saturday until August 2020 when he was dropped.
+He was a long-term panellist on Sky Sports show Soccer Saturday until August 2020, when he was dropped.
 Whilst working for Sky Sports, Le Tissier said that he was required to wear a Black Lives Matter badge and was only told this "about a minute" before the show started.
-After wearing the badge for one show he subsequently refused to, and he believed that this contributed to his dismissal.
+After wearing the badge for one show, he subsequently refused to, and he believed that this contributed to his dismissal.

-In 2019 and 2020, Le Tissier featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting to get a squad of former England international footballers back fit and healthy for a game against Germany legends.
+In 2019 and 2020, Le Tissier featured in both series of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting to get a squad of former England international footballers back fit and healthy for a game against Germany legends.

 In 2020, Le Tissier became an outspoken critic of the reaction to the COVID-19 pandemic in the United Kingdom.
 He issued several tweets criticising what he deemed to be an "overreaction" by the government and media, among others, opposing lockdowns and mask orders.
 An image he posted on Twitter which implied a comparison between the Holocaust and having to wear masks during the pandemic was deleted.
 In 2021, Le Tissier drew widespread criticism again for promoting unverified correlations, when he suggested that Christian Eriksen's on-pitch cardiac arrest was an adverse reaction to being vaccinated, despite Eriksen not being vaccinated.
-In November 2021 he faced further criticism, this time by epidemiologists, as one of several former professional footballers "demanding investigations into links" between onfield collapses and COVID vaccinations, after three footballers collapsed in one week.
+In November 2021, he faced further criticism, this time by epidemiologists, as one of several former professional footballers "demanding investigations into links" between onfield collapses and COVID vaccinations, after three footballers collapsed in one week.